apache/seatunnel-website/blog/2025-03-19-Data_Pipeline_Tutorial_Synchronizing_from_MySQL_to_PostgreSQL_Based_on_Apache_SeaTunnel.md

 For production clusters, it is recommended to install SeaTunnel under the`/opt`directory and point the`SEATUNNEL_HOME`environment variable accordingly.

-If multiple versions exist, create a symbolic link to align with the server deployment directory:
+If multiple versions exist, create a symbolic link to align with the server deployment directory：

 ```
 # Create a symlink